Research Topics

 Others

 Mechanized Metatheory for User-Defined Type Extensions.
 Daniel Marino, Brian Chin, Todd Millstein, Gang Tan, Robert J. Simmons and David Walker.
 ACM SIGPLAN Workshop on Mechanizing Metatheory.
-To appear, September 2006. (pdf)
+September 2006. (pdf)

 Dynamic Typing with Dependent Types (extended abstract).
 Xinming Ou, Gang Tan, Yitzhak Mandelbaum, and David Walker.
 In the 3rd IFIP International Conference on Theoretical Computer Science, August, 2004. (pdf) See below for an extended technical report on this topic.